lucasdonat/lucasdonat/README.md

 🔭 I’m currently working on personal and freelance projects in web development.

-🌱 I’m currently learning advanced JavaScript, Django, and AI applications.
+🌱 I’m currently learning IA.

 👯 I’m looking to collaborate on exciting web and AI-based projects.